sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Upgrade Notice ==

 = 1.4.3 =
-* Added WhatsApp sharing button
+* Added WhatsApp sharing button, ability to choose which post types have share buttons, and ability to add custom CSS classes to button blocks.
-* Reconfigured the interface to move the less common options to an Advanced tab

 = 1.3.8 =
 * Add link buttons for Ebay, Vimeo and SpecificFeeds (allows visitors to subscribe by email)